 Through the partnership, LifeSpeak will provide select Lockton group benefits clients on-demand digital wellbeing programs.
 These programs consist of “expert-led” video trainings and guidance to help educate and engage employees and their families, a release said.

 The platform has more than 2,000 professionally filmed video trainings, with a broad range of employee-related topics – not just limited to health.
 Topics include mental health in the workplace; behavioural health issues; physical health; addiction; stress and resilience; suicide; sleep; finances; sexual harassment; caregiving; professional skill development; PTSD; and more.

 Other key features of LifeSpeak’s wellbeing platform include:

-- On-going support from experienced account managers who deliver a turn-key solution customized to initiatives, goals, and claims drivers.
+- On-going support from experienced account managers who deliver a turn-key solution customised to initiatives, goals, and claims drivers.

-- Customized communication tools designed to promote usage.
+- Customised communication tools designed to promote usage.

 - Accessible from any device – computer, tablet, smart phone and smart phone app in multiple languages.

 LifeSpeak’s turnkey solution can be integrated with existing benefit and training programs, but it can also be used as a standalone, a release said.